 چکیده:

-Background: Inflammatory responses in celiac disease (CD) may lead to immune dysregulation and sleep disturbances.
-Additionally, impaired tryptophan metabolism within the gastrointestinal tract has been identified as being associated with chronic intestinal inflammation.
-This study examines the link between sleep disorders, tryptophan levels, and cytokine profiles in CD patients.
+Introduction: Inflammatory responses in celiac disease (CD) may lead to immune dysregulation and sleep disturbance.
+Additionally, impaired tryptophan (Trp) metabolism in the gastrointestinal tract has been linked to chronic intestinal inflammation.
+This study aimed to investigate the relationship between sleep disorders, Trp levels, and cytokine profiles in patients with CD.

-Methods: A cohort study involving 76 adult CD patients (mean age 40.3 years) was conducted from March to December 2022.
-Sleep quality was assessed with the Pittsburgh Sleep Quality Index questionnaire.
-Plasma tryptophan levels were measured using HPLC, and serum TNF-α and IL-10 levels were determined with ELISA.
-IL-2 and IL-4 expression was evaluated using quantitative real-time PCR.
+Methods: A cohort study involving 76 adults with CD (mean age 40.3 years) was conducted from March to December 2022.
+Sleep quality was assessed using the Pittsburgh sleep quality index (PSQI) questionnaire.
+Plasma Trp levels were measured using high-performance liquid chromatography (HPLC), and serum tumor necrosis factor-alpha (TNF-α) and interleukin (IL)-10 levels were determined using enzyme-linked immunosorbent assay (ELISA).
+IL-2 and IL-4 expression was evaluated using quantitative real-time polymerase chain reaction (qPCR).

-Results: A significant proportion (63.2%) of CD patients experienced poor sleep quality.
-Additionally, increasing age was positively correlated with the presence of sleep disturbances.
-Importantly, CD patients with poor sleep quality had lower plasma Trp levels compared to those with good sleep quality (p<0.0001).
-Moreover, individuals with poor sleep quality exhibited elevated IL-2 (p=0.03) level in comparison to patients with good sleep quality.
-Conversely, there was no significant difference observed in IL-4, IL-10 and TNF-α levels between individuals with poor sleep quality and those with good sleep quality.
+Results: A significant proportion (63.2%) of patients with CD experienced poor sleep quality.
+Additionally, increasing age was positively correlated with sleep disturbances.
+Importantly, patients with CD and poor sleep quality had lower plasma Trp levels than those with good sleep quality (P<0.0001).
+Moreover, individuals with poor sleep quality exhibited elevated IL-2 levels (P=0.03) compared to those with good sleep quality.
+Conversely, no significant difference was observed in IL-4, IL-10, and TNF-α levels between individuals with poor and good sleep quality.

-Conclusions: Low levels of Trp may indicate a potential for Trp supplementation to alleviate sleep disturbances in CD patients.
-However, further research is needed to understand the underlying mechanisms and evaluate potential interventions.
+Conclusion: Low Trp levels may indicate the potential for Trp supplementation to alleviate sleep disturbances in patients with CD.
+However, further research is required to understand the underlying mechanisms and evaluate potential interventions.

 نوع مطالعه: Original | موضوع مقاله: Behavioral Neuroscience